sndrbrthl/vogelroboter2024/tasks.md

 done - - set/test amounts dispensed
-done - take pi and pumps out of existing robot
+done - take pi and pumps out of existing robot done - pump 0 does not work.
+Pump 2 works in quiz and pump_test.py my daisy chained abortion of a ground wire was at fault.

-- pump 0 does not work.
-Pump 2 works in quiz and pump_test.py
+- Make new crimps for ground and signal wires.
+Don't daisy chain the grounds.
+Two ground wires, connected to two ground terminals on the motor hat.

 - test again. check pump #s in code.